-This Ottoman turban stand is of typical 18th-century form, carved and pierced with Rococo-style pillars and foliage.
-Gilt foliage is raised from a green-blue background.
-The protruding shelf was designed to hold the turban of an Ottoman man.
+This Ottoman turban stand is of typical 18th-century form, carved and pierced with Rococo-style pillars and gilt foliage.
+The white background is decorated with subtle clusters of pink flowers.
+Raised from backboard is a carved vase of flowers on a table.

+The protruding shelf, also decorated with pink flowers and a red border, was designed to hold the turban of an Ottoman man.
 Clothing was an important status symbol during the Ottoman Empire.
-The legal code of Mehmed II (kanunname), which set out strict laws on how different people of ranks, professions, religions were to dress, was observed until the final years of the Ottoman Empire.1 The materials, colour, and elaborate patterns of winding could all be used to identify a man's social status, profession, or religion.
+The legal code of Mehmed II (kanunname), which set out strict laws on how different people of ranks, professions, religions were to dress, was observed until the final years of the Ottoman Empire.
+The materials, colour, and elaborate patterns of winding could all be used to identify a man's social status, profession, or religion.
 So important was the turban that the tombstones of men were often topped with a turban (see for example no. AC1992.50.1 in the Los Angeles County Museum of Art or no. OA+.7403 in the British Museum, London).
-Professional turban winders, known as sarıkçi, were employed to ensure that turbans complied with regulations.2 Once the sarıkçi had wound the turban around the silk under cap, the wearer would remove it like a hat without being unwound.3 It would be placed on the protruding shelf, perhaps on a wooden former, and protected with a silk cover.
+Professional turban winders, known as sarıkçi, were employed to ensure that turbans complied with regulations.
+Once the sarıkçi had wound the turban around the silk under cap, the wearer would remove it like a hat without being unwound.
+It would be placed on the protruding shelf, perhaps on a wooden former, and protected with a silk cover.